 In addition to the mathematical work described in my research publications, I earn my keep, so to speak, by helping GM develop and deploy applications of robotics and related technologies in our manufacturing facilities.
 An important thrust has been the use of programmable tooling in the production of automotive bodies, allowing flexible production of multiple body styles on the same equipment and faster introduction of new models.
 A top concern is making this equipment accurate, so that our vehicles are of the highest quality, which effort is connected to my research in robot calibration.

-Most recently, I am a member of the GM/NASA team that developed Robonaut2, a.k.a.
+Recently, I was a member of the GM/NASA team that developed Robonaut2, a.k.a.
 R2, a humanoid robotic torso.
 With two 7-DOF (degrees of freedom) arms and highly dexterous hands, it has the capacity to closely mimic human motion.
 Replete with over 350 motion and force sensors, the robot is an outstanding platform for work in autonomous dexterous manipulation and human interaction.
-While NASA intends to send a robonaut into space to work alongside of astronauts or as part of a precursor mission to prepare a site for a manned mission, GM has hopes of someday using Robonaut derivatives in manufacturing.
+While NASA has sent R2 into space to work alongside of astronauts, and may send its successors as part of a precursor mission to prepare a site for a manned mission, GM has hopes of someday using Robonaut derivatives in manufacturing.
 Spin-off technologies may find their way into our products, such as in vehicle safety systems.

 Robonaut2 is the product of a NASA and General